Here are the top Institutional holders of MediciNova Inc. (MNOV) shares

 The top institutional shareholder in the company is Blackrock Inc. with over 3.31 million shares valued at $17.43 million.
 The investor’s holdings represent 6.81% of the MNOV Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 1.96 million shares valued at $10.33 million to account for 4.04% of the shares outstanding.
 The other top investors are Essex Woodlands Management Inc. which holds 1.11 million shares representing 2.27% and valued at over $5.82 million, while State Street Corporation holds 1.53% of the shares totaling 0.74 million with a market value of $3.91 million.

-MediciNova Inc. (NASDAQ: MNOV) is -13.31% lower on its value in year-to-date trading and has touched a low of $4.28 and a high of $13.25 in the current 52-week trading range.
+MediciNova Inc. (NASDAQ: MNOV) is -8.17% lower on its value in year-to-date trading and has touched a low of $4.28 and a high of $13.25 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MNOV stock was last observed hovering at around $4.50 in the last trading session, with the day’s gains setting it 0.06% off its average median price target of $15.00 for the next 12 months.
-It is also 78.05% off the consensus price target high of $20.77 offered by 3 analysts, but current levels are 58.55% higher than the price target low of $11.00 for the same period.
+The MNOV stock was last observed hovering at around $4.84 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $17.88 for the next 12 months.
+It is also 81.77% off the consensus price target high of $26.50 offered by 3 analysts, but current levels are 56.09% higher than the price target low of $11.00 for the same period.

-The stock witnessed a -16.02% loss in the last 1 month and extending the period to 3 months gives it a -21.24%, and is -1.94% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.23% over the week and 5.20% over the month.
+The stock witnessed a 0.42% gain in the last 1 month and extending the period to 3 months gives it a -19.10%, and is 7.33% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.12% over the week and 4.79% over the month.

 MediciNova Inc. (MNOV) Analyst Forecasts